Automotive - Includes campaigns in Autos, Motorcycles, Gas and Oil sectors.

 Limited Resources - Includes campaigns developed and/or run at a significant resource disadvantage to either the competition or previous campaigns.
 The limited resource could be production budget, media spend, availability of past brand equities, personnel or even time.

-Long Term Success (Minimum 3 years’ results) - Includes campaigns that span several years.
+Long Term Success (Minimum 36 months Business Results Period) - Includes campaigns that span several years.
 It is not essential that the case shows linear, inexorable growth – even the most successful long-term campaigns encounters blips due to competitive response, Private Label encroachment, creative tiredness etc. – but it must be shown that the blip has been overcome and the campaign continues to deliver superior results.

 Matching Message to Medium - Includes campaigns that are able to demonstrate incremental effectiveness coming from how well the message(s)was/were creatively tailored to effectively utilise the chosen medium/media.
 Entries in this category can include either a laser-targeted campaign in a single medium or a multi-channel campaign.